dfinity/ICRC-1/standards/ICRC-3/README.md

 Operations that require paying a fee: Transfer, and Approve.

 The type of a generic ICRC-1 or ICRC-2 Block is defined by either the field `btype` or the field `tx.op`.
 The first approach is preferred, the second one exists for backward compatibility.
-If both are specified then `tx.op` should be ignored and `btype` should be used.
+If both are specified then `btype` defines the type of the block regardless of `tx.op`.

 `icrc3_supported_block_types` should always return all the `btype`s supported by the Ledger even if the Ledger doesn't support the `btype` field yet.
 For example, if the Ledger supports mint blocks using the backward compatibility schema, i.e. without `btype`, then the endpoint `icrc3_supported_block_types` will have to return `"1mint"` among the supported block types.